keithy/ign-tool/README.md

 Groan is a simple extensible bash framework (similar to [sub](https://github.com/basecamp/sub)) for creating a suite of scripts that have similar usage style to bzr/git.

+## History

+This incarnation of groan was conceived in about 2009, in 2017 I used 'sub' extensively and then fed that experience back into groan (in 2018), rather than port existing groan based projects.
+I also want to use groan as a base for incorporating "fish" based scripts if I should ever develop any.

 ## Groan vs sub

-* is simpler than sub,
+* Is much simpler than sub
+* Sub-commands provide usage and documentation
+* Support for additional documentation topics/reporting
+* Demonstrates simple implementation conventions and patterns (e.g. options handling)
+* Adopts the informal [bash "strict" mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) which considerably aids debugging.
-* does not yet support command completion.
+* (does not yet support command completion.)

 ## Features

 * supports default option flags (--verbose --quiet --help --debug --dry-run --confirm)
-* finds sub-commands via a configurable search path
+* finds sub-commands via a configurable search path (allows local overides)
 * finds config files via a configurable search path
 * reads a config file (to set environment vars) before running sub-commands
 * sub-commands may be written in any shell or language